 Roll the dough into small circles, place filling on each, and fold.
 I can’t tell you how exactly, it’s a real skill and one I still haven’t mastered.

-I pull the edges into the centre anticlockwise, working around the perimeter, pinching and pleating to make a round momo with multiple folds at the top that sits in the palm of my hand as I work.
+I pull the edges into the centre anticlockwise, working around the perimeter, pinching and pleating to make a round momo with multiple folds at the top.
+The momo sits in the palm of my hand as I work.

 You may need a spot of water to “glue” the top of the momo together.
 Through the pinching process the outer edges become thinner, the base stays thick.
 This is what should happen.
-Your momos should be completely sealed and be juicy when cooked.
+The inside of the dumpling should be completely sealed and remain juicy when cooked.

-I find it’s easier to roll out individual circles, one by one, as rolling all the dough into a thin sheet usually results in it sticking to the stone benchtop.
+I find it’s easier to roll out individual circles, one by one.
+Rolling all the dough into a thin sheet usually results in it sticking to the stone benchtop.

-Make sure your dough is a little thick as it will stretch further during the folding and transparent dough will likely break.
+Make sure your dough is a little thick, particularly around the edges, as it will stretch further during the folding process.
+Transparent dough will likely break.

 You can then steam the momos in an oiled steamer for about 10 minutes.
-They can be subsequently fried if you’d like to serve fried momo.
+Once steamed, momo can be fried if you’d like to serve fried momo.

 If you find the momos are sticking to the steamer you can put them on a little circle of baking paper.

-Commercial momo makers and momo machines are a thing for restaurant kitchens, but I’ve not yet found a home momo making device.
+Commercial momo makers and momo machines are a thing for restaurant kitchens, but I’ve not found a home momo-making device.
 A pierogi maker or ravioli press is the closest thing I’ve found to a momo maker.

-Thanks for being interested in momo and the food of Nepal. (and Tibet) If you’d like to discover more global foods and cuisines, head back to my main food and travel blog page where you can discover spectacular traditional dishes from many countries.
+Thanks for being interested in momos or mo mos and the food of Nepal, Tibet and the Himalayas.
+If you’d like to discover more global foods and cuisines, head back to my main food and travel blog page where you can discover spectacular traditional dishes from many countries.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!